Hydrogen Park Gladstone

 Hydrogen Park Gladstone would produce renewables-based hydrogen using a 175-kilowatt (kW) Proton Exchange Membrane (PEM) electrolyser.

-Renewable electricity would be sourced from the grid and matched with Large-scale Generation Certificates (LGCs) that would be procured and surrendered to ensure the electricity used to produce the hydrogen is renewable.
-Water for the electrolyser would be supplied through the Gladstone Regional Council Water Network.
+100% certified renewable electricity would be sourced from the grid and water for the electrolyser would be supplied through the Gladstone Regional Council Water Network to produce renewable hydrogen.

-The renewables-based hydrogen would be blended with natural gas, at volumes of up to 10%, for supply to around 770 residential and business customers on Gladstone’s entire gas network.
-The project also aims to supply hydrogen for transportation uses in the future.
+The renewables-based hydrogen would be blended with natural gas, at volumes of up to 10%, for supply to around 700 residential and business customers on Gladstone’s entire gas network.

 Hydrogen storage capacity is at 10 kilograms onsite.
 It is estimated the project would reduce carbon dioxide emissions by approximately 57 tonnes per annum.